 - Khan Academy Mappers (View Sample Questions and Access Skill Practice)

 What do the colors mean in the line graph?

-Orange is how your child did compared with the Shanghai Community International School District, which is made up of students from Shanghai Community International School (SCIS) Hongqiao, SCIS Pudong, and Hangzhou International School.
+The orange line shows how the average student performed at the Shanghai Community International School District, which is made up of students from Shanghai Community International School (SCIS) Hongqiao, SCIS Pudong, and Hangzhou International School.

-Yellow is how your child performed against students in the same grade level in the United States
+The yellow line shows how the average student performed in the same grade level in the United States.

 How is everything connected?

 The “Goals Performance” section at the bottom of the report shows how your child did against students from the United States grade level norm.
 The range is Low, Low Average (LoAvg), Average (Avg), High Average (HiAvg), and High.
 The range comes from the Percentile Range on the right.
 The “Percentile Range” number in bold is your child’s percentile (where 50% is the middle).
 The line graph comes from the Term/Year RIT scores on the right.
 A RIT score measures achievement for all students irrespective of grade level.

 The “Lexile Range” is an estimated level that helps students choose books at their independent level.
 The website https://lexile.com/parents-students/ can help students and parents find books and determine if a specific book in hand is at an appropriate level for independent reading.